-The Luma Foundation was established in 2004 to support the activities of independent artists and pioneers, as well as institutions working in the fields of art and photography, publishing, documentary, and multimedia.
+The Luma Foundation was established in 2004 by Maja Hoffmann to support the activities of independent artists and pioneers, as well as institutions working in the fields of art and photography, publishing, documentary, and multimedia.

 Construction started after the ground-breaking ceremony in April 2014; the opening of the main building on campus is scheduled for 2020, while an artistic programme is already presented all-year round in the refurbished former railway warehouses.

 Under the guidance of Maja Hoffmann, the artistic and architectural programme for Luma in Arles has been developed by a ‘Core Group’ of international advisers comprised of curators, museum directors and artists: Hans Ulrich Obrist, Beatrix Ruf, Liam Gillick, Tom Eccles and Phillipe Parreno.

 Executive Director of Luma Arles and President of the Luma Foundation, she has been engaged in the conceptualisation and development of institutions, programmes and initiatives focused on the production and appreciation of new art, documentary film, human rights, and the environment for nearly two decades.

 Maja Hoffmann founded the Luma Foundation in 2004 as a vehicle for artistic experimentation, followed by Luma Arles, officially launched in 2013 and of which she is an active member of the Core Group.

 She is a Tate Trustee and chairs its International Council, helped in the creation of Tate Modern 2 and the New Museum, New York, and is on the boards of the Palais de Tokyo, Paris and Fotomuseum Winthertur, the vice president of Basel’s Emanuel Hoffmann-Foundation, both in Switzerland.